Pet Insurance Blog

 This high unexpected cost represents a common worst-case scenario in which the pet needs lifesaving care or expensive diagnostics and treatment.
 According to Joshua Louis Lachowicz, a veterinary oncologist at BluePearl Veterinary Partners in New York City, treatments for some illnesses could cost between $4,000 to $14,000.

-how pet parents would handle a 5000 vet bill if they didnt have pet insurance
+how pet parents handle a $5k vet bill

 • Only 19.44% of pet parents surveyed would be able to cover a $5,000 expense out-of-pocket.